section-engineering-education/engineering-education/content/articles/graph-cycle-detection-c#/index.md

 Graphs are one of the most versatile data structures.
 This is because they allow us to solve interesting problems.
 They are used in social networks and GPS applications.
 One can apply it anywhere you want to model the relationship between a bunch of objects.

 In this article, our primary focus will be on Graphs that have a cycle.
-We will discuss what that is.
-We then will get to know how to find out that a particular graph has a cycle.
+It is important to know this concept to help us detect infinite loops in a computer program.

 #### Prerequisites